nurulizyansyaza/courier-service/README.md

 This opens an interactive terminal UI.
 Type your input line by line, then press Enter to calculate.

-You can also paste multi line input directly, it will be processed as separate lines.
+You can also paste multi-line input directly — it will be processed as separate lines.
+Use **Shift+Enter** to add new lines manually.
+Smart Enter automatically inserts a new line when more package lines are expected based on the header count.

 The CLI forces a dark background on the terminal and uses a fixed dark color palette, ensuring consistent rendering regardless of the user's terminal theme.